 I looked, a lot.
 What I learned is that analysts can’t even detect the drug in the blood most infants who are exposed to Zoloft through breastmilk.
 This is partially due to the extremely low dose the babies receive, and partially because Zoloft is broken down quickly in the body.

-We’ve already talked about how your anxiety can cause you to be irritable.
+Anxiety can cause you to be irritable.
 And when you’re irritable, you’re less likely to be truly present with your kids and you’re more likely to be out-of-control with them.
-No wonder your anxiety can have a lasting impact on your kids!
+No wonder your anxiety can have a lasting impact on your kids.

-My conclusions: There is no evidence that taking Zoloft while breastfeeding will damage my child, but there is definitely evidence that my poorly-regulated emotions can.
+My conclusions: There is no current evidence that taking Zoloft while breastfeeding will damage my child, but there is evidence that my poorly-regulated emotions can.
 So I decided to start the drug.

 What’s it like to start an SSRI?

 I was lucky when I started my medication.
-Since I teach college, I have a month or two of break from work, so I started then.
+Since I taught college, I had a month or two of break from work, so I started then.